dulli/cryptmerge/README.md

 # CryptMerge

-Setting up a combination of `LUKS` encrypted disks and a `mergerfs` union filesystem, to pool the storage on those encrypted disks, on an unsupervised system like a `NAS` (in this case with OMV[^0]) leads to failed boots, because the encryption key can not be provided manually on boot and the auto-mount procedure will time out.
+Setting up a combination of `LUKS` encrypted disks and a `mergerfs` union filesystem, to pool the storage on those encrypted disks, on an unsupervised system like a `NAS` (in this case with [OMV](https://www.openmediavault.org/)) leads to failed boots, because the encryption key can not be provided manually on boot and the auto-mount procedure will time out.
 Therefore the pool storage's dependencies never become accessible.
-One way to circumvent this, without jeopardizing security too much is the following, which uses a combination of existing approaches to perform the decryption with a key stored on a remote system[^1] and then manually triggering a script that automatically mounts all remaining drives[^2] and adds an additional encryption layer:
+One way to circumvent this, without jeopardizing security too much is the following, which uses a combination of existing approaches to perform the decryption with a key stored on a remote system[^luks-remote] and then manually triggering a script that automatically mounts all remaining drives[^noauto-mounter] and adds an additional encryption layer:

 - All `LUKS` encrypted disks and the `mergerfs` pool must have `noauto` added in `/etc/fstab`
 - This needs to be done so that the boot doesn't fail and is the easiest way to avoid waiting on the default timeout